techidaily/site-win11/source/_posts/1719347376759-efficient-methods-to-tackle-programming-problems-on-vistawindows-7.md

  If the System File Checker was unable to repair corrupt system files, you can use the DISM tool from Command Prompt to fix them.
 Here's how to do it:

-1. Use one of the many[ways to run Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) to get an elevated prompt running.
+1. Use one of the many [ways to run Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) to get an elevated prompt running.
 ![Run DISM Command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/run-dism-command.jpg)
 2. In Command Prompt, type the below command and hit**Enter** :
 `DISM /Online /Cleanup-Image /RestoreHealth`